xopheS/DrivingTony/README.md

 Driving Tony is a game coded in Java with the help of the Jbox2D library.
 This was a project for the CS-107 course at EPFL.
-Requirements : JBox2D Best experience on Windows.
+Requirements : JBox2D, best experience on Windows.

 Content
 =======